would have delivered “El Chapo” and Coronel

 At the beginning of March, a new name was related to the Guzmán-Coronel case, it was Dámaso López Núñez, alias “El Licenciado”, who is serving a sentence for drug trafficking in a prison in the United States.

-It was the same US authorities that revealed that “El Licenciado” was a protected witness, so local media affirmed that it was he who brought Coronel to justice.
+It was the same US authorities who revealed that “El Licenciado” was a protected witness, so local media affirmed that it was he who brought Coronel to justice.

 But apparently, the decision to cooperate with the “gringo” justice could cost López Núñez dearly.